telerik/reporting-docs/knowledge-base/programmatically-modify-report-physical-width-proportionally.md

     private void SetReportWidth(double widthFactor)
     {
-        this.Width *= widthFactor;
+        // This will effectively resize each report section as well this.Width *= widthFactor;

         this.PageSettings.PaperKind = System.Drawing.Printing.PaperKind.Custom;
         SizeU oldPaperSize = this.PageSettings.PaperSize;
         SizeU newPaperSize = new SizeU(oldPaperSize.Width * widthFactor, oldPaperSize.Height);